Skip to Main Content

 Now, let the searching begin!

-When you are searching for articles on your topic, the first step you want to take is to choose the right database.
-A database is an organized, searchable collection of information such as books, articles, images, or videos.
-To find databases, start from the Bailey Library homepage at wccnet.edu/library and click on the "databases" link.
+When you are searching for articles on your topic, the first step you want to take is to choose the right library research database.
+A research database provides access to journal articles, magazines, and newspapers.
+Libraries subscribe to these databases.
+To find the WCC databases, start from the Bailey Library homepage at wccnet.edu/library and click the "databases" link below the Primo search box.

-If you scroll down the page you'll get a full view of the research support box.
-Here you'll find two different options for locating databases: Databases by Subject or Databases A-to-Z. The Databases by Subject link is usually the easiest place to begin.
-Clicking this link will lead you to a list of databases grouped according to the subject that they cover so you'll find everything from arts and Business all the way down to social sciences, so there are lots of different subject areas represented.
-If you are just getting started, the multi subject category is a great place to start.
-Multi-subject databases cover a wide variety of subjects.
+Under research support box.
+You will find two different options for locating databases: Databases by Subject or Databases A-to-Z. The Databases by Subject link is usually the easiest place to begin.
+Clicking this link will lead you to a list of databases grouped according to the subject that they cover so you'll find everything from arts and Business to streaming videos.
+I want to highlight the Pro/Con list of databases, a great place for basic information about a topic or for an argumentative essay or speech.
+If you are just getting started, the multi-subject category is a great place to start as it cover all topic areas.

 Once you've chosen the database you want to use, click on its link to open it.
-For this demonstration I'll use Academic Search Complete.
-Keep in mind that a lot of the tips and tricks I'll be showing you here can be transferred from one database to another, so even if you choose to use another database, you can still use a lot of the same techniques.
-Let's say that my research topic is the impact of dog ownership on mental health and I need full-text articles that have been recently published.
-I'll begin by entering the keywords "dogs" and "mental health" into my search boxes and then click the Search button to get started.
-This brings me to a search results page where I can see at the top that I have just over a thousand results.
+For this demonstration, I'll use Academic Search Complete.
+From off-campus, you will be prompted to log in with a WCC username and password.
+Have skills that travel, the tips and tricks I will be showing you here can be applied from one database to another; let's say that my research topic is “do flower landscapes attract bees,” and I need full-text articles that have been recently published.
+I will use the advanced search option. enter "bees" and "flower landscape" into my search boxes and then click the Search button.
+This brings me to a search results page where I can see I have over five hundred articles.

 You can click on the title of any result to view a summary or an abstract that tells you what the article is about.
-This is a technique you can use to determine whether or not an article is going to be useful to you before you read the entire thing.
-To access the full article you can click on one of the links located on the left side of the page.
-In this case we have a PDF full text link but sometimes you'll see an HTML full text link or a full text finder link.
+Read the abstract to determine whether or not the article will be useful to you before you read the entire article.
+To access the full article, click on one of the links on the left side of the page.
+In this case, we have a PDF full-text link, but we also have HTML full-text link or a full-text finder link.
 Any of these options will get you to the full article.

 Practice - Interactive Tutorial